We are very proud of our students' appearance and uniform; it promotes a shared identity and ensures that all students are equal.

 - Coloured laces, decorative buckles etc. are not allowed.

 HAIRSTYLES Hair should be neat and tidy.
-Extreme styles of fashion such as, varied lengths, spiking, undercuts, colouring (hair should not be unnaturally coloured), sculpting, excessive use of gels or waxes, close-cropped, shaved or shaved pattern styles are not permitted.
+Extreme styles of fashion such as: varied lengths, spiking, undercuts, colouring (hair should not be unnaturally coloured), sculpting, excessive use of gels or waxes, close-cropped, shaved or shaved pattern styles are not permitted.
 Cut styles must be blended, not stepped.
-If parents are unsure about the acceptability of a hair style being considered by their child, they are encouraged to contact the Assistant Head of Pastoral Care.
-A student who arrives at school with an inappropriate hair style could be isolated from attending lessons or school for a period of time.
+If parents are unsure about the acceptability of a hair style being considered by their child, they are encouraged to contact the Assistant Head of Pastoral Care to discuss.
+A student who arrives at school with an inappropriate hair style may be isolated from attending lessons, or school for a period of time.
 For health and safety reasons, hair that is shoulder length or longer should be tied back in practical lessons.
+Pupils with long hair must ensure that this does not impede their vision, cover their face or provide a health and safety risk.
+Long hair must be tied back during practical lessons, e.g. during PE.

 - White t-shirt with KES logo